PyVRP/PyVRP/README.md

 The implementation is inspired by Thibaut Vidal's [HGS-CVRP][7], but has been completely redesigned to be easy to use as a highly customisable Python package, while maintaining speed and state-of-the-art performance.
 Users can customise various aspects of the algorithm using Python, including population management, crossover strategies, granular neighbourhoods and operator selection in the local search.
-Additionally, for advanced use cases such as supporting additional VRP variants, users can build and install PyVRP directly from the source code.
+Additionally, for advanced use cases such as supporting additional VRP variants, users can build and install `pyvrp` directly from the source code.

 `pyvrp` may be installed in the usual way as
 ```